stanislavlevin/bind9/bind/README.md

  -
  - This Source Code Form is subject to the terms of the Mozilla Public
  - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
- - file, You can obtain one at http://mozilla.org/MPL/2.0/.
+ - file, you can obtain one at https://mozilla.org/MPL/2.0/.
  -
  - See the COPYRIGHT file distributed with this work for additional
  - information regarding copyright ownership.